SAEmanuel/Shodrone_ISEP/docs/planning/sprint3/SWOT.md

 - Complexities in API-frontend integration.
 - Underestimated task durations and partially refined backlog.
 - Technical conflicts and blockers in specific user stories.
+- Miscommunication and bad analysis of certain user stories.

 ### 4.3 Team Growth and Development

 The team demonstrated progressive improvement in collaboration, communication, and task management, particularly through daily standups and rigorous code reviews.
+Every member was essential for the project and through all the hardships encountered, the team was able to finish the project in the timeframe given.
+The members demonstrated a lot of growth in the small timeframe of the project, since there were some changes on how the project should be done, everyone needed to adapt quickly, this and some conflict within the group sparked some problems that were resolved through patience, time and a mentality to learn from mistakes.

 ---